Introduction of Sentiment Analysis:

 - Predict election based on public sentiments.

 The baseline algorithm of sentiment analysis is an algorithm in which polarity is detected whether a review is positive or negative.
-In this type of algorithm, the selection of word is a crucial factor in making it useful.
-Now the question arises which type of words to use for such algorithm, so the answer is only adjectives, or for better and effective output all words turns out to work better.
+In this type of algorithm, the selection of words is a crucial factor in making it useful.
+Now the question arises which type of words to use for such an algorithm, so the answer is only adjectives, or for better and effective output, all words turn out to work better.

 “I didn’t NOT_like NOT_this NOT_movie.”

-In baseline algorithm polarity of each word is extracted and the percentage is calculated by the total polarity of the sentence.
+In the baseline algorithm polarity of each word is extracted, and the percentage is calculated by the total polarity of the sentence.

-A semisupervised learning of lexicon involves a small amount of information, a few labeled data and a few hand-built patterns.
+Semisupervised learning of lexicon involves a small amount of information, a few labeled data, and a few hand-built patterns.
 It bootstraps a lexicon to achieve the results.

 Hatzivassiloglou and McKeown intuition for identifying word polarity: